skip-mev/connect/README.md

 ### Oracle Application / Network Metrics

-* metrics relevant to the network's (that is running the instance slinky) performance are [here](./service/metrics/README.md)
+* metrics relevant to the network's (that is running the instance of slinky) performance are [here](./service/metrics/README.md)